MKVarun/FIREMAN/README.md

-# FIREMAN
+# Fireman game
-A small game similiar to the famous pacman game.
+We developed a small game called fireman similiar to the popular pacman game using C.
 Run as follows:
 gcc pac.c -lncurses
 # NOTE